aadityanaik007/DoodleMath/README.md

-# 🧮 MathAI - Handwritten Math Solver
+# 🧮DoodleMath - Handwritten Math Solver
 ![Image url](https://github.com/user-attachments/assets/830ea495-5f6a-4b0d-b9ee-6589b58a546e)

 MathAI is a full-stack web application that allows users to draw math equations on a canvas and uses Google's Gemini API to interpret and solve them.
 It consists of a Vite + React frontend and a Python-based backend, all containerized with Docker Compose.